itsneufox/tapi/src/templates/projects/README.md

    cd {{name}}
    ```
 2. Ensure you have a compatible PAWN compiler installed
-3. Build the project using `pawnctl build` or manually compile the PAWN source
+3. Build the project using `tapi build` or manually compile the PAWN source

 ## Development